SAP-samples/teched2025-CA260/exercises/ex1/README.md

     ```

     into the form field and click on the button `Sign in with alternative identity provider`.
+    Sign in with the credentials provided to you.

 10. Click on the *Copy* icon next to the *Temporary Authentication Code* that shows after successfully logging in.